-- b.
-Maintaining Order.
-The Adjudicator is responsible for maintaining order during the Hearing and may take all steps reasonably necessary to ensure an orderly hearing up to and including removal of disruptive individuals. - Information Considered.
-The Adjudicator will consider all relevant information and will weigh the reliability and credibility of that information when rendering a determination regarding responsibility. - Final Record of Investigation and Reply to Final Record.
-The Adjudicator will be well-versed in the details contained in the Final Record of Investigation and the parties' responses to the Record, if any. - 2.
-Responses to Relevant Questions.
-The Adjudicator will permit the parties' Title IX Hearing Advisors to ask relevant questions of the parties and witnesses on matters that are contained within the Final Report of Investigation.
-The Adjudicator will determine the relevance of questions by applying logic and common sense and considering whether the guestion is likely to elicit non-privileged information that has a tendency to make a disputed fact more or less probable to have occurred.10 Information that is protected by a legally recognized privilege shall not be permitted unless the party gives written, voluntary consent.
-The Adjudicator will determine whether a question posed by either party's Title IX Hearing Advisor is relevant before the Complainant, Respondent, or witness answers the question.
-If the Investigator determines that a question is not relevant or is otherwise impermissible, the Adjudicator will state the basis for their decision.
+The Investigator will review all submitted questions for relevance and permissibility prior to the Investigative Conference.
+The Investigator will determine relevance of questions by applying logic and common sense and considering whether the question is likely to elicit non-privileged information that has a tendency to make a disputed fact more or less probable to have occurred.9 Information that is protected by a legally recognized privilege shall not be permitted unless the party gives written and voluntary consent.
+If the Investigator determines that a question is relevant and permissible, the Investigator will ask the question of the party or witness during the Investigative Conference.
+If the Investigator determines that a question is not relevant or is otherwise impermissible, the Investigator will state the basis for their decision.
 Questions which seek information already contained in the Final Record of Investigation or have otherwise been asked and answered may be excluded as duplicative.
-Disagreements regarding the Adjudicator's determination of relevance / permissibility shall not be discussed at the Hearing but may be addressed through the appeals process (See section G).
+Disagreements regarding the Investigator's determination of relevance / permissibility may be addressed through the appeals process (See section ).